Recommended amount of daily dietary fiber intake

 The graph below shows Japanese dietary fiber intake by age.

-Survey results show that dietary fiber intake of people from teens to those in their forties is quite low (graph: Japanese Dietary Fiber Intake by Age).
-Even the age group with the highest intake level (people in their sixties) did not meet the DG.
+Survey results show that dietary fiber intake of people in their twenties to forties is quite low (graph: Japanese Dietary Fiber Intake by Age).
+Even the age group with comparably high intake level (people in their sixties to seventies) did not meet the DG.

 The target amount of dietary fiber intake is set as the tentative dietary goal (DG).